TechGrounds-Cloud8/cloud8-yismailmo/Week_3_work/SEC05.md

 2. Digital Signature Standard (DSS) – a Federal Information Processing Standard specifying the algorithms that can be used to generate digital signatures used by NIST.

 3. Elliptic curve cryptography (ECC)– As its name implies, ECC relies on elliptic curves to generate keys.
 Often used for key agreement and digital signatures.
-At PreVeil, we use elliptic-curve cryptography’s Curve-25519 and NIST P-256.

 Requirements